inveniosoftware/docs-invenio-rdm/docs/install/run.md

 curl -k -XGET https://127.0.0.1:5000/api/records/90xv7-xwd20 | python3 -m json.tool
 ```

-### Use your browser

-Alternatively, you can use the web UI.

-Navigate to [https://127.0.0.1:5000](https://127.0.0.1:5000) .
-Note that you might need to accept the SSL exception since it's using a test certificate.
-And visit the record page for the newly created record (`self_html` above or just search for it).
-You will see it has no files associated with it.
-Let's change that!

 ### Upload a file to a record

-For demonstration purposes, we will attach this scientific photo to our record:
+For demonstration purposes, we will attach this scientific photo to a record:

 ![Very scientific picture of a shiba in autumn](img/jaycee-xie-unsplash-shiba.png)